sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/2000 - list-tips.md

 ### Prompt tips

 - The list description describes the overall contents for the list, while each property is a single description of an item that repeats in the list.
 - You can use location hints to describe the target list's position in the document.
-For examples of location hints, see [Query extraction tips](doc:query-tips).
+For examples of location hints, see [Query Group](doc:query-group-tips) extraction tips.
-- For more information about how to write descriptions, or "prompts", see [Query extraction tips](doc:query-tips).
+- For more information about how to write descriptions, or "prompts", see [Query Group](doc:query-group-tips) extraction tips.
 - For advanced options, see [Advanced prompt configuration](doc:prompt).

 ### Troubleshooting